winterland1989/stdio/README.md

 buildAndRun :: (V.Bytes -> IO ()) -> Builder -> IO ()
 ```

-This to directly turn builder into a byte vector, or turn it into a lazy list, or execute some IO action every time we fill a buffer up.
+That is to directly turn builder into a byte vector, or turn it into a lazy list, or execute some IO action every time we fill a buffer up.

 + `Parser`